Gymnosperm Database

 "Trees to 46 m; trunk to 160 cm diam., usually straight, without adventitious shoots; crown broadly conic to rounded.
 Bark red-brown, forming square or irregularly rectangular, scaly plates, resin pockets absent.
 Branches spreading-ascending; twigs moderately slender (to ca. 1 cm thick), orangish to yellow-brown, aging darker brown, rough.
 Buds lance-cylindric, pale red-brown, 1-1.2(1) cm, mostly less than 1 cm broad, slightly resinous; scale margins white-fringed, apex acuminate.
 Leaves 2-3 per fascicle, ascending to spreading, persisting 3 years, (10)12-18(23) cm × 1-2 mm, straight, slightly twisted, pliant, deep yellow-green, all surfaces with narrow stomatal lines, margins finely serrulate, apex acute to abruptly conic-subulate; sheath 1-2.5 cm, base persistent.
 Pollen cones cylindric, 20-40 mm, yellow to yellow-brown.
 Seed cones maturing in 2 years, shedding seeds soon thereafter, not persistent, solitary or in small clusters, nearly terminal, symmetric, lanceoloid before opening, narrowly ovoid when open, 6-12 cm, mostly dull yellow-brown, sessile to nearly sessile, scales without dark border on adaxial surface distally; apophyses dull, slightly thickened, variously raised (more so toward cone base), rhombic, strongly transversely keeled; umbo central, recurved, stoutly pyramidal, tapering to stout-based, sharp prickle.
 Seeds obdeltoid; body 5-6 mm, red-brown; wing to 20 mm.
 2n=24" (Kral 1993).

 USA: New Jersey, Delaware, Maryland, Virginia, North Carolina, Tennessee, South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana, Arkansas, Oklahoma, and Texas at 0-700 m elevation.
 Habitat mesic lowlands and swamp borders, to dry uplands (Kral 1993).
+Hardy to Zone 7 (cold hardiness limit between -17.7°C and -12.2°C) (Bannister and Neuner 2001).
 See also Thompson et al. (1999).
+The natural hybrid with Pinus palustris is widespread in Louisiana and east Texas.

-Diameter 152 cm, height 45 m, crown spread 25 m, located in Warren, AR (American Forests 1996).
+The largest I have record of is diameter 152 cm, height 45 m, crown spread 25 m, located in Warren, Arkansas (American Forests 1996).
 Southease of Warren, Ashley County also has some large trees, and General Land Office survey records (which are the closest thing we have to presettlement data) record trees up to 182 cm dbh (18.8 feet girth) (Bragg 2006).
 The largest tree in South Carolina, in Congaree Swamp National Park, has a dbh of 152 cm, height 44 m, stem volume 42 m3 (Robert Van Pelt e-mail 2004.02.17).
 Other trees in the Congaree have been measured to heights as great as 52.7 m (173 feet), with the tallest (probably still) living tree measured at 51.4 m (168.7 feet) (Blozan 2005).
 These are lasered heights calculated during a comprehensive survey; taller trees have been reported from the Congaree in the past, but they were measured using survey methods notoriously prone to overestimation (Will Blozan e-mail 2007.08.27).
+Trees up to 46 m tall have been reported for the Lost Forty forest (32.38746°N, 92.38511°W) in south-central Arkansas (Heitzman et al. 2004).

-There is a crossdated age of 191 years for specimen UC04-2 collected at Union Camp Big Woods, North Carolina by A.C.
+There are few age data, but there is a crossdated age of 191 years for specimen UC04-2 collected at Union Camp Big Woods, North Carolina by A.C.
 Barefoot and W.L.
 Hafley in 1985 (NCDC 2006).
-Pederson (2006) reports a ring-counted age of 241 years for a big tree in the Congaree Swamp National Monument, South Carolina.
+Pederson (2006) reports a ring-counted age of 241 years for a big tree in the Congaree National Park, South Carolina.

 Ethnobotany